Investing in Iran: a really appropriate choice?

 In reality, the political action undertaken by the outgoing Renzi government against Iran is not at all exempt from criticism, and indeed raises many doubts from various points of view: (in primis), it should be emphasized that, despite the "JCPOA" Treaty (Joint Comprehensive Plan of Action, signed in Lausanne in April last year), the economic sanctions outside Iran's illegal nuclear proliferation program and the consequent prohibition, for companies and their affiliates, to operate in multiple sectors of the Iranian economy remain valid.

-Subsequently, the consequent side effects of possible commercial agreements or, more generally, entrepreneurial agreements that have as object investments in Iran cannot be overlooked: meanwhile, the high risk that we can end up financing the Islamic Revolutionary Guard Corps, counted in the international lists of terrorist organizations, since it is not easy to know or understand if any businesses economic is a "clean" and respectable company or managed, in secret, by the Pasdaran.
+Subsequently, the consequent side effects of possible commercial agreements or, more generally, entrepreneurial agreements that have as object investments in Iran cannot be overlooked: meanwhile, the high risk that we can end up financing the Islamic Revolutionary Guard Corps, counted in the international lists of terrorist organizations, since it is not easy to know or understand if any Partner economic is a "clean" and respectable company or managed, in secret, by the Pasdaran.

 In addition to a whole host of other problems, including: